UK honeymoon destinations

 How can John Lewis help?

 Before you can relax and enjoy your honeymoon, you need to plan your wedding.
-If you’re organising your special day, it’s important that you have Wedding Insurance to protect you financially if things go wrong.
+If you’re organising your special day, arranging Wedding Insurance means there's one less thing to worry about.

-Starting at just £58.00, John Lewis Wedding Insurance offers six levels of Wedding Insurance up to £100,000, covering the essentials including the wedding flowers, wedding transport, wedding dress and wedding rings.
-We’ll also pay cancellation costs if you, your partner or a close relative falls ill.
+Starting at just £58.00*, John Lewis Wedding Insurance offers six levels of Wedding Insurance up to £100,000, covering the essentials including the wedding flowers, wedding transport, wedding attire and wedding rings.
+We could also pay cancellation costs if you, your partner or a close relative falls ill and it is inappropriate to continue with the ceremony and it is not due to a pre- existing medical condition.

 Terms, conditions, limitations, exclusions and eligibility criteria apply.